 … If so, perhaps we can help!

-The group's members’ interests and activities are varied and they have a wide range of archaeological experience and training, which they are willing to share on a variety of projects across the county.
+The interests and activities of the members of the group are varied, and they have a wide range of archaeological experience and training, which they are willing to share on a variety of projects across the county.
 The Field Group also receives training and advice from Suffolk County Council’s Archaeological Service.
 In return, it furnishes the County’s Historic Environment Record with information on new sites and survey results.

-The Field Group can advise on how to contact the Portable Antiquities Scheme and the Council’s Archaeological Service for further support, if required.
+The Field Group can advise on how to contact the Portable Antiquities Scheme and the Suffolk County Council Archaeological Service for further support, if required.
 The Field Group does not, however, carry out work to satisfy local authority planning and development requirements.

 To find out more about membership, or for further information, contact us by email: field-groupATsuffolkinstitute.org.uk

-(Please replace AT with @ in the email address above.
-This is to stop robots sending us spam)
+(Please replace AT with @ in the email address above.)